 For university leaders and scholars alike, this means not giving in to the people who shout the loudest as Cambridge philosopher Arif Ahmed put it recently.
 And for this, he suggests, they need a spine as well as a brain.
 The most radically inclusive campus community, then, is a place where all members can acquire the moral and intellectual discipline to be neither intolerant nor intolerable, as Voltaire would say.
 After all, Enlightenment thinkers such as Voltaire and Adam Smith called as much on social empathy as the power of abstract reasoning to inform their view of social progress and the public good.

 Used in tandem, the frameworks at Charts 3 and 4 are designed to build group capacity to engage with a wide range of views.
-And to guard against premature judgements and punitive measures in the name of someone’s personal brand of ideological extremism or moral absolutism.
+And to guard against premature judgements and punitive measures in the name of someone’s personal brand of social ideology or moral absolutism.
 They are also designed to be generic, and not tied to the policy specifics of any particular university.
 This is because, as Evans and Stone argue in their discussion of the Chicago Principles in an Australian context, universities can discuss these matters in many ways … It is a commitment to these values in the hearts and minds of the university community, more than in any specific statement or policy, that would respect the inheritance and fulfil the promise of our universities.

+For university leaders, the balance to be struck with respect messaging, where it risks restricting legitimate academic freedom of expression, is always endorse (but do not enforce).
 In their own careful and qualified pronouncements, these university leaders have called on their own scholarly communities to enlighten up.

 In simple terms, what guiding principles should the enlightened university promote?
 Put simply: if the aim is to SEEK KNOWLEDGE ALWAYS, they must urge scholars to PROFESS TRUTH ALWAYS.